andreianmatos/HumanInTheLoop/README.md

-# videonotifs.github.io
+# andreianmatos.github.io/HumanInTheLoop/

-Human in the Loop: AB-Testing + Questionnaires
+# Human in the Loop

+Research project done at Université Grenoble Alps in the subject Human In The Loop, on video notifications, using AB-Testing and Usability Questionnaires.